uchicago-cs/chiwebsite/chirc/installing.rst

 -------

-You need to run the executable with at least the ``-o`` option, although this option will not be relevant until Project 1c.
+You need to run the executable with at least the ``-o`` option, although this option will not be relevant until the third assignment.
 For example::

    ./chirc -o foobar